intel/llvm/sycl/test-e2e/README.md

 To disable the test completely, you can use:
 ```
-// USNUPPORTED: overall *OR* hangs *OR* flaky
+// USNUPPORTED: true
 ```
-See `unsupported_feature` set in sycl/test-e2e/lit.cfg.py for these features.

-Note: please do not use `REQUIRES: TEMPORARY_DISABLED`.
-Use `UNSUPPORTED` instead.
+Note: please avoid using `REQUIRES: TEMPORARY_DISABLED` for this purpose, it's a non-standard mechanism.
+Use `UNSUPPORTED: true` instead.